p4ken/geoserde/README.md

 Geoserde is an adapter between geographic feature structs and GIS file formats.

-[API documantation](https://docs.rs/geoserde) contains some sample codes.
+See [API documantation](https://docs.rs/geoserde) with some examples.

 Licensed under the [MIT License](LICENSE.txt).